shaopengw/GDAN/README.md

-To reproduce the enterprise credit assessment results on CED, you can implement following code:
+To reproduce the enterprise credit assessment results on ECAD, you can implement following code:

     python train.py

-To run the machine learning methods on CED, you can implement following code:
+To run the machine learning methods on ECAD, you can implement following code:

     python ml_baselines.py

+To run reproduce the results on SMEsD dataset, you can run:

+    cd ./SMEsD/
+    python train.py

 To reproduce the node classification results on DBLP, you need to firstly run: